solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 ### 3.3.1.
 Improve table structure with distribution

 Now that we've identified the root problem of our performance woes, we are better equipped to fixing it.
+We've observed that the Sale_Heap table approximately 340 million records, which exceeds the recommended maximum size of a Heap table, which is 60 million.
+It is recommended that we move this data from a heap table to a clustered columnstore table.
+We can also identify that the CustomerId column identifies as an ideal hash column candidate.
+The CustomerId column would not contain nulls, and would be predominantly used in JOIN, GROUP BY, DISTINCT, OVER, HAVING  and WHERE clauses.

-1. Create an improved version of the table using CTAS (Create Table As Select):
+In this scenario, we already have the Sale_Hash CCI table.
+It was created using the existing heap table data using the following CTAS (Create Table As Select) statement:

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Hash]